arkency/posts/posts/2021-05-02-semantic-blind-spot-in-ruby-case-statement.md

 end
 ```

 The ranges actually read well.
 I'd even write similar case statement myself.
-And yet... an avid [mutant](https://github.com/mbj/mutant) user may tell you there's a "flaw" hidden there.
+And yet an avid [mutant](https://github.com/mbj/mutant) user may tell you there's a "flaw" hidden there.
 Can you spot it?

 Let's pick one branch of that conditional for a closer look.
 Be it this one: